Finistere/antidote/README.rst

     :code:`@implements` will enforce as much as possible that the interface is correctly implemented.
 Multiple implementations can also be retrieved.
 Conditions, filters on metadata and weighting implementation are all supported to allow full customization of which implementation should be retrieved in which use case.

-Each of those have several knobs to adapt them to your needs which are presented in the documentation.
+Each of those have several knobs to adapt them to your needs which are covered in the documentation.

 Testing & Debugging
 ===================

 Injected functions can typically be tested by passing arguments explicitly but it's not always enough.
-Antidote provides test context which full isolate themselves and allow overriding any dependencies:
+Antidote provides a test context for full test isolation.
+The test context allows overriding any dependencies:

 .. code-block:: python